xieweiAlex/English_Learning/words/2023/words-June.md

+Scoundrel
+Euthanasia
+concision
+deftly

+FSD would have T-boned a car obeying the rules.

+> wisdom is better than sophistication

+What really mattered was that Buffett was **at the helm** and his incredible capital allocation skills combined with the integrity he treats shareholder capital would eventually create a lot of value in whatever businesses Berkshire ventured into.

+Banks make hedge funds look **pedestrian** when it comes to leverage,” says Julian.
+This will be a slow and cancerous burn for the underlying economy because we have to have credit to see growth.
+Furthermore, the proposal gives BlackRock considerable **latitude** in case of a Bitcoin fork, allowing them to determine which Bitcoin version to back.

+Though the bridge is a bit rickety, there is no immediate danger in walking over it.

+oomph

+We soon see a field of wheat **undulate** in the breeze.
+You better (**expletive**) pay attention.
+I'm about to get you.

+So, I have composed a **missive** for Father's perusal.
+**peruse**, **perusal**

+**sardonic**
+**lymphatic** system

+The family decided to **exhume** their ancestor's remains and relocate them to a different cemetery for personal reasons.

+**fragrant**
+**coliseum**
+**bendy**

-A defamation suit is pending in Australia.
+A **defamation** suit is pending in Australia.
+In summary, defamation is the broader term **encompassing** both spoken (**slander**) and written (**libel**) false statements that harm someone's reputation. **Libel**, on the other hand, specifically **pertains to** defamatory statements made in written or printed form.

-All humans are broad, we're all multivariate, but we get summarized in pithy ways in our lives.
+All humans are **broad**, we're all **multivariate**, but we get summarized in **pithy ways** in our lives.

-Summer is fast approaching, and in some states, it is already in full swing.
+Summer is **fast approaching**, and in some states, it is already in **full swing**.
-She enjoys road trips with her family and has fond memories of cross-country adventures with her 3 sisters while growing up.
+She enjoys road trips with her family and has **fond** memories of cross-country adventures with her 3 sisters while growing up.
-A termagant wife may, in some respects, be considered a tolerable blessing.
+A **termagant** wife may, in some respects, be considered a tolerable blessing. -

 > You have to shock the world to bring attention.
 > dual responsibility